meni3a/ExpressSharp/README.md

 ```

-For other version, just insert inside a function:
+For other versions, just insert inside a function:

 ```cs
 class Program